- What is ONIX?

 ONIX for Books was originally developed jointly by the Digital Issues working group of the Association of American Publishers (AAP) and EDItEUR, in response to the growing importance and value of high-quality metadata to publishers and online booksellers.
 ONIX stands for ONline Information eXchange, and the first version was published in January 2000.

-That first version combined ideas about metadata from earlier work including Book Industry Communication’s ‘BIC Basic’ specification and EDItEUR’s EPICS data dictionary.
+That first version combined ideas about metadata from earlier work including Book Industry Communication’s ‘BIC Basic’ specification, the European Union-funded <indecs> project and EDItEUR’s EPICS data dictionary.
 It was also influenced by the XML specification released in 1998 by the World Wide Web Consortium.
 ONIX for Books aimed to reduce the difficulty of managing, distributing and updating large volumes of rich and dynamic metadata.

 Today, ONIX for Books is just one member of a family of XML-based international standards intended to support computer-to-computer communication between parties involved in creating, distributing, licensing or otherwise making available intellectual property in published form, whether physical or digital.
 It is by far the most widely adopted and implemented member of the family, but there are specifications intended for the serials (academic journals) trade, for library licensing, and other specialist uses.

 While ONIX for Books (from now on, just ‘ONIX’) was originally developed jointly by the AAP and EDItEUR, with collaboration from Book Industry Communication (BIC) in the UK and the Book Industry Study Group (BISG) in the US, subsequent development and support has been the responsibility of EDItEUR.